alphajuliet/chordal/README.md

 # Chordal API

 A simple musical API focusing on chords.
 For a list of the available chords, see the first API call below.
+It includes most major and minor chords, including sevenths, diminished/augmented, and suspended chords.
+A variety of alternative names are also catered for, e.g. maj7 = major7 = maj7th = major7th

 ## API